BABY FINGER FOODS FOR BABIES & TODDLERS

 - Check your little learner's mouth with your little finger once they've finished eating to make sure no food is stuck, as they many not be able to dislodge it themself.

-- Always check the temperature of your babies finger food, and allow it to cool down properly.
+- Always check the temperature of your baby’s finger foods, and allow the food to cool down properly.

 - Halve cherry tomatoes and grapes to reduce risk of choking, and make sure to never leave your baby alone when feeding them finger foods and that there are no distractions.